-In collaboration with the GRASP team, Cloudflight focuses on the GRASP algorithm, the most advanced algorithm for aerosol and surface retrieval algorithm.
-One of the main goals is to parallelize the calculations to that, the algorithm is fast enough to compute aerosol particles in the atmosphere.
+In collaboration with the GRASP team, Cloudflight focuses on the GRASP algorithm, the most advanced algorithm for aerosol and surface retrieval from satellite observations.
+One of the main goals is to parallelize the calculations to that the algorithm is fast enough to compute aerosol particles in the atmosphere.
 The resulting data is used for a better understanding of global climate development.

 For several decades, atmospheric researchers wrote thousands of lines of Fortran code that was always varied and complex, with the goal of achieving the best possible results without ever considering the run time.
 If the original algorithm was to to be applied the same data for a 100-minute satellite orbit, one would have to wait months for the result – so there is no way to think of a productive use.

 At the same time, modern satellite instruments generate large amounts of data – 24/7 over their entire lifetime.
 So even before thinking about processing data, accessing and storing it is a challenge in itself.